-CPV (cost-per-visit) is the model where an advertiser pays when the user visits the landing page of his offer.
+CPV (cost-per-visit) is the model where an advertiser pays when the user visits the landing page of their offer.

 Asking yourself what is the difference between CPC and CPV?

-The thing is that a certain percentage of users may click on the banner, but then close it before the page is loaded.
+A percentage of users may click the banner, but then close it before the page is loaded.

 In this case, the user’s action counts as a click, but not as a visit.